-Did you know…Food slicers commonly used in retail and foodservice establishments to slice meats, cheeses, and produce may become difficult or impossible to properly clean and sanitize after a period of use.
+Inspecting and cleaning your slicer is not a task to delay.
+Did you know…Food slicers commonly used in retail and foodservice establishments to slice meats, cheeses, and products may become difficult or impossible to properly clean and sanitize after a period of use.
 Failure to adequately clean and sanitize all surfaces of a deli slicer can contaminate food and cause illnesses or death.

-- Recent outbreaks of foodbourne illness have been associated with the build-up of food-soils and disease-causing microorganisms on areas of food slicers which are difficult to clean and sanitize.
+- Recent outbreaks of foodborne illness have been associated with the build-up of food-soils and disease-causing microorganisms on areas of food slicers that are difficult to clean and sanitize.

 - Outbreaks of serious illness and hospitalization have resulted.

 - Many seams between the connected parts and components of a typical deli slicer are sealed with sealants and gaskets.
 These seals can become worn, degraded or even removed as a result of the heavy use and cleaning process deli slicers undergo.
 As these seals and gaskets become degraded, spaces can be created which can trap debris and moisture and can lead to areas that may not be able to be adequately cleaned and sanitized under normal cleaning conditions.

 Inspect, Clean, and sanitize meat and cheese slicers per manufacturer’s instructions at least once every four hours in order to prevent the growth of disease-causing bacteria.

 - Keep instructions posted near the slicer location and follow them closely.